chibuzordev/posterio/README.md

-Posterio is an AI-powered goal-setting and achievement application that enhances personal productivity through personalized recommendations, based on behavioral science.
-By integrating human psychology, it increases the rate of success in goal achievement rate, ensuring users achieve what they set out to.
+Posterio is an AI-powered goal-setting application that increases productivity through personalized recommendations, based on behavioral science.
+By integrating human psychology, it ensures users achieve what they set out to.